 - c.
 Adequate cognitive ability to master use and care requirements for the technology - 2.
 A microprocessor-controlled knee is not covered in individuals who do not meet the criteria in B1. - 3.
 A powered knee may be considered medically necessary in individuals with transfemoral amputation who meet all of the following requirements: - a.
-Has a microprocessor-controlled knee (meeting the criteria in B1) AND - b.
-Has K3 functional level only c.
-Has a documented comorbidity of the spine and/or sound limb affecting hip extension and/or quadriceps function that impairs K3 level function with the use of a microprocessor-controlled knee alone
+Has a microprocessor-controlled knee (meeting the criteria in B1)

-(Has the ability or potential for ambulation with variable cadence, typical of the community ambulator who has the ability to traverse most environmental barriers and may have vocational, therapeutic, or exercise activity that demands prosthetic utilization beyond simple locomotion [K3])
+AND - b.
+Has K3 functional level only (Has the ability or potential for ambulation with variable cadence, typical of the community ambulator who has the ability to traverse most environmental barriers and may have vocational, therapeutic, or exercise activity that demands prosthetic utilization beyond simple locomotion [K3])